 WITH A LOT OF CAVEATS!!!
 All I ask before posting comments is to read and think about the points I plan to make to explain why I believe going to college is still the best path for a career as a developer/software engineer.

-WHO I AM: I moved to the US when I was 12 years old from Colombia and went to public school in GA and then went to Georgia Tech, where I graduated with a Computational Media Degree in 2010.
-So I have been working for ten years now and more recently have been focusing on React.
-I am sharing this so that, as a reader, you can see what my experiences have been, and this opinion is based on my experiences.
+WHO I AM: I moved to the US from Colombia when I was 12 years old, went to public school in GA, and then went to Georgia Tech, where I graduated with a Computational Media Degree in 2010.
+So I have been working for ten years and, more recently, focusing on React.
+I am sharing this so that, as a reader, you can see my experiences, and this opinion is based on my experiences.

-Ultimately it is your life, and only you know what the right path for you should be.
+Ultimately it is your life, and only you know the right path for you.